 Britain’s Special Olympics stars are celebrating making an historic golden start to the European Games in Belgium, which saw them win 38 medals in the opening 6 days of competition.

-With 2 days of the championships in Antwerp remaining (19 & 20 September), the Special Olympics GB team has won 16 golds, 9 silvers and 13 bronzes.
+With 2 days of the championships in Antwerp remaining (19 and 20 September), the Special Olympics GB team has won 16 golds, 9 silvers and 13 bronzes.
 Leading the way were the table tennis team, in which Emma Hunt, Jeffrey Jarvis, George Gibson and Jennifer Turner all claimed gold medals – the highlights of which you can watch below:

 The success was kicked off by Ruairidh Brown of East Kilbride in Scotland who won the men’s 15km cycling road race with a time of 24 minutes and 15 seconds, and thus claiming the first gold medal to be awarded at the 2014 European Games.